courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

 # Derivatives

 This is the part of the data that you will likely be interested to feed in your analyses.
-This page is still undercontruction, but should be completed soon.
+This page is still under construction, but should be completed soon.

 ## Anatomical preprocessing